Twenty-five years shaping

 Privacy and Data Protection

-Michael has been at the centre of Australian privacy law since arguing the foundational issues in Giller v Procopets (2008).
+Michael has been at the centre of Australian privacy law's development since arguing the foundational issues in Giller v Procopets (2008).
 He has led Australia's first privacy class action and appeared in Privacy Commissioner v Telstra, one of the most significant Federal Court decisions on personal information under the Privacy Act.

 Understanding the regulatory landscape before a breach occurs determines how well it is managed when one happens.

-Best Lawyers®: Lawyer of the Year, Privacy and Data Protection · 2026–2027
+★ Best Lawyers®: Lawyer of the Year, Privacy and Data Protection · 2026-2027 and 2020

 Best Lawyers®: Leading Lawyer, Privacy and Data Protection · 2019-2026 (continuous)